espressjo/pyechelle.vroomm/docs/source/new_model.rst

 Make a copy
 -----------
-Since we are modifiyng the ZEMAX file, the first step always is to save the ZEMAX file under a new name.
+Since we are modifying the ZEMAX file, the first step always is to save the ZEMAX file under a new name.

 Delete MultiConfigs
 -------------------